 At Southwest Eye Center, you’re always welcome to discuss any questions or concerns during your eye exam.
 Your doctor can help you determine whether a standard over-the-counter eye vitamin or a specialized AREDS2 formulation is appropriate based on your eye health and medical history.

 Want personalized recommendations?
-Schedule a comprehensive eye exam we’re here to support your vision every step of the way.
+Schedule a comprehensive eye exam or give us a call at (915) 267-2020.
+We’re here to support your vision every step of the way!